-Buildings nowadays often integrate high engineering art: glass facades with automatic shutters, elaborate air circulation, efficient light systems, new materials.
+Buildings nowadays often integrate high engineering art: glass facades with automatic shutters, elaborate air circulation, efficient light system and new materials.
 Most people enjoy the benefits of these innovative ideas making buildings more sustainable and resource-friendly.
 At the same time, occupants of these buildings can find themselves in uncomfortable situations.
 Be it overly strong heating, shutters operating at the wrong time of the day or construction material not sheltering its occupants from noise or cold temperatures.

 These cases might be only minor examples of unintended consequences of modern engineering.
 However, they illustrate challenges companies that focus on sustainable living and energy can face.
 Engineers can draw a perfect blueprint to put a good idea into practice.
 Still, they often lack the expertise of what matters to the people "using" their ideas afterwards.
 Ignoring people and their diversity might lead to unsustainable "one-size fits all innovations".

 Analysing and understanding people, their needs and their expectations is the expertise of social sciences.
 Students of Sociology or Anthropology learn how to conduct theoretical research or write a paper on societal issues.
-At the same time, they hardly know how to translate this knowledge into skills useful for companies and real-life cases.
+At the same time, they barely know how to translate this knowledge into skills useful for companies and real-life cases.
 Students are fit-for-academia, but the moment they have to face the world outside of their university, they do not know how to present themselves and their added value to other sectors - and possible employers.

 The Knowledge Alliance PEOPLE, consisting of nine partners from Slovenia, Czech Republic, the Netherlands and the United Kingdom, decided to tackle this situation with a new problem-based teaching and learning approach.
 Gregor Cerinšek, the project coordinator of the Knowledge Alliance, described the process as follows: "The key is moving from the expert mind-set – from which we design and develop new products from an expert engineering perspective – to the people-centred mind-set in which we place PEOPLE at the core of the development processes."